RobertoPantojaBacallao/RobertoPantojaBacallao/README.md

 - ⚡ Fun fact: ...
 -->

-My name's Roberto Pantoja and I'm currently working at IBM whiile pursuing a part-time master's of Computer Science at Georgia Tech.
+My name's Roberto Pantoja and I'm currently working at IBM while pursuing a part-time master's of Computer Science at Georgia Tech.

 I'm passionate about about Machine Learning & Software Systems!